Soham0047/CS-171-Final-Project/README.md

 - Lwin Moe (GitHub: @lwinmoelovescoding)

 ## Description of Question and Research Topic

+We were fascinated by the image classification from our Homework 4 bird project and wanted to test a simlar approach for waste tracking and sorting.
-We study how well course-level image classifiers can sort common waste types from photos.
+Our goal is to study how well course-level image classifiers can identify common waste types from photos.
-We’ll compare simple CNNs to classical baselines (KNN / Decision Tree / Logistic on color/texture features) and test a small ensemble via majority vote.
+We believe that this can be a step toward future applications that could automatically classify trash to help people dispose of it correctly.
+<br><br>
+For this project, we will compare simple Convolutional Neural Networks (CNNs) with classical baselines such as KNN, Decision Tree, and Logistic Regression using color and texture features.
+We will also test a small ensemble model through majority voting.
-Our datasets combine **TrashNet** (studio images, 6 classes) and a small classification subset from **TACO** (litter “in the wild”) to explore domain shift.
+Our datasets combine TrashNet (studio images, 6 classes) and a small classification subset from TACO (litter “in the wild”) to examine how domain shift affects performance.

-We will use only techniques from our class (data splits, augmentation, cross-entropy training, BatchNorm/Dropout, learning-rate scheduling).
+All techniques used will come from our class which includes proper train/validation/test splits, data augmentation, cross-entropy training, Batch Normalization, Dropout, and learning-rate scheduling.
-We evaluate with clear train/val/test splits, learning curves, confusion matrices, and short error analysis.
+We will evaluate performance using learning curves, confusion matrices, and brief error analyses.
-*(Sources: TrashNet; TACO.)*
+(Sources: TrashNet; TACO.)

 ## Project Outline / Plan
 1. **Data setup:** download TrashNet + select TACO categories; resize to a fixed square; compute train mean/std; create stratified train/val/test splits.